Towards Understanding Political Interactions on Instagram: Methodology

 Our crawler collects the activity of the set of monitored profiles in real-time.
 Periodically, it downloads the meta-data of the profiles and all their new generated content, i.e., their posts.
 For these posts, our crawler downloads all the comments written by any user in the first 24 hours after the posting time.
 We remove all sensitive information from the data, e.g., any account identification of the users, and store the remaining information on a Hadoop-based cluster for further processing.

 We are interested in the \emph{top public figures} that publish information via Instagram.
 As such, we set an arbitrary threshold to include a profile in the crawling: Only profiles with at least $10\,000$ followers are considered.
-Since here we evaluate Italian profiles only, we further restrict the data capture to profiles posting in Italian: We consider only profiles whose posts are composed by at least $40\%$ of Italian words.\footnote{We use a Hunspell dictionary to filter Italian words.
+Since here we evaluate Italian profiles only, we further restrict the data capture to profiles whose posts are composed by at least $40\%$ of Italian words.\footnote{We use a Hunspell dictionary to filter Italian words.
 It is available at: \url{https://cgit.freedesktop.org/libreoffice/dictionaries/tree/}}

 The list of monitored profiles is not fixed and has grown during the crawling campaign.
 We search for new profiles using the \emph{hashtags} present in posts, and whenever a profile explicitly mentions another one.
 We started the crawler on late December 2018, with a list of $50$ popular Italian public figures.
 The profile list started growing very fast, and after two weeks it already included more than $10\,000$ entries.
-At the time of writing (after four months of collection), the crawler includes $19\,156$ Italian public profiles that generated $1\,367\,949$ posts associated to $57\,617\,533$ comments.
+After four months of collection (April 2019), the crawler includes $19\,156$ Italian public profiles that generated $1\,367\,949$ posts associated to $57\,617\,533$ comments.
 To avoid possible artefacts due to the fact that some profiles have been added to the crawler after than others, for the analysis that follows we consider only profiles present in the crawler on February 1st, 2019.
 Moreover, we evaluate only posts and comments from February 1st to April 10th, 2019.

-Instagram provides little information about a profile: basically a name, a biography and a profile picture.
-We thus resort to external sources to map each profile to a category and each politician's profile to a political party.

-First, we use HypeAuditor,\footnote{\url{https://hypeauditor.com/}} an online analytics platform, to get the list of top Italian influencers.
-HypeAuditor's public list is restricted to the top-1000 profiles per country, from which we obtain $150$ profiles belonging to the categories of our interest (i.e., sport, music and show) and passing the filters described above (e.g., posting mostly in Italian in the evaluated time period).